julianhoegerl/InfoLing2_Projekt/README.md

   - All statistical analyses and comparisons of the classifiers were performed here
 - InfoLing2_Projekt_perform_prediction.ipynb
   - This is where the implementation of the tool takes place, but before that you need a dataset of scraped YouTube comments in csv format
+  - I would recommend using Google Colab for this notebook

 ## Used libraries and packages
 - InfoLing2_Projekt_scikit_learn.ipynb